How to Handle Medical Debt and Protect Your Credit

 If medical debt damaged your credit before the new rules kicked in, rebuild with low-risk products:

-- The Self.Inc Credit Builder Account builds installment-loan history while you save.
+- A credit-builder installment loan like the Self.Inc Credit Builder Account builds installment-loan history while you save.

 - A secured card like the Self Visa® Credit Card, OpenSky, or Kikoff Secured Credit Card starts a positive revolving tradeline.